nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a contact : `delete`

-Permanently deletes the specified student's contact from the address book.
+Permanently deletes the specified student's contact from TutorsPet.

 Format: `delete INDEX`